Renuka4443/AI-Powered-Navigation-System-for-Autonomous-Vehicles/README.md

 🔗 [YOLO Weights](https://pjreddie.com/darknet/yolo/) -> Place in the project folder.

-Move the weights file to the project directory.

 ## **Usage**
 Run the script to start the navigation system:
 ```sh